Sweden men's national football team: 2010s

 The 2010 FIFA World Cup qualification ended disastrously for Sweden.
-In the first game in Tirana, they were only able to tie 0–0 with an Albanian side that they were expected to defeat easily.
+In the first game in Tirana, they were only able to tie 0–0 with Albania that they were expected to defeat easily.
 Four days later, Sweden beat Hungary, 2–1, with goals from Kim Källström and Samuel Holmén.
 They would go on to tie with Portugal twice, both in Stockholm and in Porto.
 Both games ended 0–0.
 Sweden would lose to Denmark on home ground with an early strike from Thomas Kahlenberg after a defensive mistake by Mikael Nilsson.
 Kim Källström had a penalty kick saved early in the first half, which proved to be decisive.
 Sweden recovered with a 4–0 hammering of Malta.
 Against Hungary and Malta, both of the winning goals for Sweden were scored late.
 They would lose to Denmark again at Parken Stadium in Copenhagen after a late goal from Jakob Poulsen.
 Meanwhile, Portugal defeated Hungary, 3–0, putting the Portuguese team ahead in the standings.
 Sweden would defeat Albania, 4–1; however, Sweden was eliminated by Portugal's 4–0 defeat of Malta.
 Lars Lagerbäck resigned and Erik Hamrén was appointed the next head coach.
 Several veteran players chose to retire after Sweden failed to reach the World Cup, including Daniel Andersson, Mikael Nilsson and Henrik Larsson, his third and final retirement.
 Zlatan Ibrahimović took a break from the national team due to Sweden missing the World Cup.
 He returned almost a year later, in August 2010, and was named Sweden captain by the new coach Hamrén.